Sadiya Muqueeth headshot. Sadiya has long brown hair and is wearing a yellow sweater. A city skyline is behind her.

 Photo courtesy of Sadiya Muqueeth

-Sadiya Muqueeth, DrPH, MPH, knows that efforts to improve health outcomes are only as effective as the policies driving them.
-As the chief health policy officer for the Baltimore City Health Department, the 40 Under 40 in Public Health honoree strives to ensure that health is always at the forefront of decisions affecting Baltimore’s residents.
-She also brings this perspective to her faculty position at the Johns Hopkins Bloomberg School of Public Health, where she is an alum.
+Sadiya Muqueeth, DrPH, MPH, knows that efforts to improve health outcomes are only as effective as the policies influencing them.
+As the chief health policy officer for the Baltimore City Health Department, the 2021 40 Under 40 in Public Health honoree strives to ensure that health is always at the forefront of decisions affecting Baltimore’s residents.
+Muqueeth also brings a policy-driven lens to her faculty position at the Johns Hopkins Bloomberg School of Public Health, where she is an alum.

 de Beaumont caught up with Muqueeth to hear about her work advancing health and well-being in Baltimore and the many facets of public health that make her tick.